zenoss/query/README.md

             ]
         }

-  - `GET /query/performance` - returns the performance metrics that match the search criteria.
+  - `GET /query/performance` - There is no GET API.
+It has been replaced by POST.

     This resource is loosely based on the OpenTSDB HTTP query API at [OpenTsdb](http://opentsdb.net/http-api.html#/q) and supports the following query parameters: